-25 Vitamin A Foods That Will Boost Your Health
+28 Vitamin A Foods That Will Boost Your Health

 What Is Vitamin A?

 Vitamin A is an umbrella term for a group of oil-soluble compounds essential for the proper functioning of your eyes, skin, reproductive system, and many other processes in your body.
-It comes in two different forms: preformed vitamin A and provitamin A.
+It comes in two different forms—preformed vitamin A and provitamin A.

 Provitamin A, on the other hand, has to be converted to active vitamin A once it is found in the body.
-It includes certain carotenoids found in fruits and vegetables, among which beta-carotene is the most important one.
+It includes specific carotenoids found in fruits and vegetables, among which beta-carotene is the most important one.

 What Is Vitamin A Good For?

-It’s very important for your health to consume enough foods rich in vitamin A as it affects a number of organ systems of your body.
-First, it is vital for your eye health.
-It can prevent night blindness since it has a major role in converting light into electrical signals.
-People with this eyesight problem have difficulty in adjusting to dim light, while their vision is not impaired when there is enough light.
+First, many people turn to vitamin A foods for eye health.
+Notably, the vitamin can prevent night blindness since it plays a significant role in converting light into electrical signals.
+People with this eyesight problem have difficulty adjusting to dim light, while their vision is not impaired when there is enough light.
 Also, beta-carotene lowers the risk of developing age-related macular degeneration.

-Foods High in Vitamin A
+Vitamin A Foods

 Cod Liver Oil